QiaoRenOreo/Dijkstra-Algorithm-applied-in-profit-optimization-in-metro-system/README.md

       1) a trip end O-D matrix
       2) a comparison of traffic volume and transport capacity
       3) financial cost, revenue and income.

+## an instance of input and corresponding output